kasemdeautsch/Portfolio-1/README.md

   - The code for social media links was taken from **Love running Project**.
   - The Form dedign was taken from **Love running Project**.
 - Media
-  - The photos in Gallery page from open source(Google search)
+  - The photos in Gallery page from open source(Google search).
-  - the background image of the home page is also
+  - the background image of the home page is also.